gdalle/HiddenMarkovModels.jl/README.md

 A Julia package for HMM modeling, simulation, inference and learning.

 > This is an experimental package, the interface is not yet stable and the documentation is still insufficient.
-If you find something wrong or missing, open an issue!
+If you find something wrong or missing, please open an issue!

 ## Main features

 - Efficiency
   - allocation-free versions of core functions
   - linear algebra subroutines
+  - parallelized over multiple sequences
 - Generic state process
-  - dense or sparse
+  - dense or sparse transitions
   - with or without prior
 - Generic observation process
   - [Distributions.jl](https://github.com/JuliaStats/Distributions.jl)